Menu

 AVCs allow contributors of workplace pension schemes to increase contributions above and beyond the standard minimum.

 • Added Years.
 The Added Years form of AVC works with a defined contribution pension.
-The additional funds you pay increase the “years contributed” factor of your pension, essentially allowing you to accelerate the higher levels of payment from a pension you otherwise weren’t employed long enough to have earned.
+The additional funds you pay increase the “years contributed” factor of your pension, essentially allowing you to accelerate the higher payment levels from a pension you otherwise weren’t employed long enough to have earned.

 • Added Pension.
 This form of AVC is essentially a way to purchase higher levels of benefits once your pension starts paying out.
 For example, an additional contribution of £15,000 might earn you an extra £1,000 per year for the whole of your pension.
 If you retire early and expect more than 15 years of pension payments, that’s very beneficial.